a payment for taiohi who can't live at home

-Your coach will help you figure out what education or training you need and want, and support you to succeed at it.
-This might be at school, but it doesn’t have to be the kind of education that’s right for you will depend on the career you want and how you like to work.
+Your coach will help you figure out what education or training is right for you, and support you to succeed at it.
+This might be at school, but it doesn’t have to be.
+The kind of education that’s right for you will depend on the career you want and how you like to work.

-Your payment will increase by $10 per week if you attend and participate in a education programme for 6 months.
+Your payment will increase by $10 per week if you attend and participate in an education programme for 6 months.
 This is called an education incentive.

 If you haven’t got anywhere to stay, your youth coach may be able to help you find emergency housing.